jolson615/tech-exchange-2021/u1-html-git/html-project-guide.md

 The point here is to have fun, get to know your teammates, and practice working together.

-This is also your chance to make sure everyone feels like they've got a good handle on HTML and CSS, and has had a chance to practice making pull requests to GitHub.
+This is also your chance to make sure everyone feels like they've got a good handle on HTML and CSS, and that each team member has had a chance to practice making pull requests to GitHub.
 If you've practiced this before, plan to step into the mentoring role that senior engineers take.
 If this is your first time, be bold and ask your teammates, TAs, and teacher for help.

 ## Requirements